taion809/.z.taion809.github.io-archived/source/_posts/2013-11-09-docker-container-as-a-service.markdown

 curl -v localhost:5000
 ```

 At this point we have a web application running inside a docker container we can serve on port 5000.
 But, we have a problem, after a reboot we need to manually run the docker run command to bring up our web app again.
-Let’s solve that problem with supervisord.
+Let's solve that problem with supervisord.

 Supervisord is really simple and convenient which is why I am using it over something like daemontools.